shubhangidoltade/Bank-Loan-Analysis/README.md

 # Bank Loan Report

-Explore loan trends, borrower demographics, and key metrics to optimize lending strategies with detailed visualizations and insights.
+Explore loan trends, borrower demographics, and key metrics to optimize lending strategies with detailed visualizations and insights using Power BI and SQL.

 ## Overview